nancologist/ReactNative/README.md

 * on Android device + Mac/Windows: ``CMD/CTRL+M``

 * Other Features:
-    * Reloading App, you can also do that using:
+    * Reloading Index, you can also do that using:
         * Android, also with hotkey ``RR``
         * iOS:, also with hotkey ``CMD+R / CTRL+R``